 are all linked to better fertility and pregnancy outcomes for both men and women.

 As I mentioned earlier, men’s health is a key contributor to a couple’s infertility.
 Men’s sperm is measured by its quality, concentration and motility.
 Any of the factors I’ve reviewed in this post (diet, stress, hormones, age, toxins, etc.) can impact one or more of these.
 There is also evidence that cannabis (marijuana) and smoking can impact semen.
+At the end of this post, I’ve included some key nutrients to improve male fertility.

 Physical abnormalities such as the shape of the uterus, blocked fallopian tubes or a block in any tubules in the penis can impact fertility in terms of sperm and eggs getting where they need to be, and staying where they need to be.